 It’s almost impossible not to notice stains, especially after a task.
 However, stains including grease and other oil stains can be removed using white spirit.

-To remove stains with white spirit, apply the white spirit directly on the stain.
+To remove stains with white spirit, apply the white spirit directly to the stain.
 Then wait a few minutes for the white spirit to be absorbed.
 After, wipe the stain and the white spirit with a rag.

 Stubborn stains can be removed using white spirit and a scrubbing brush or sponge.